rgrannell1/kea/README.md

 ## 3 Help

-To access the documentation  simply put a question mark in front of a function of interest.
+To get the documentation for a particular function from an R console simply prefix that function with a question mark.

 ```
 ?xSelect